Grants

 There are two grant categories within SHARE:

-SHARE: Any organization who is a SDOH-E partner organization delivering services or programs and/or supports policy and systems change in EOCCO’s service area.
+Any organization who is a SDOH-E partner organization delivering services or programs and/or supports policy and systems change in EOCCO’s service area.
 Examples of SDOH-E partner organizations include nonprofit social and human service organizations, culturally specific organizations, public health authorities and more.
 Applicants may apply for funding between $15,000-$250,000.
 Proposed projects should be completed within 1-3 years depending on the size and scope of the project.

-Local Community Health Partnership (LCHP):
+Local Community Health Partnership (LCHP) - Currently accepting applications

 EOCCO Grants Contact